emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 ## Wrapping up

 You have now successfully created a very basic website using Hugo.
 It's not pretty, but now it should be more clear for you how templates are defined and how they are put to use.

+Now go create something!